nsofnetworks/terraform-provider-pfptmeta/docs/data-sources/policy.md

 page_title: "Data Source pfptmeta_policy - terraform-provider-pfptmeta"
 subcategory: "Network"
 description: |-
-  Policies bind network elements (devices, services and subnets) to users, groups and to other network elements and define access direction and connections.
+  Policies bind network elements (services and subnets) and devices to users, groups and to other network elements and define access direction and connections.
 ---

 # Data Source (pfptmeta_policy)

-Policies bind network elements (devices, services and subnets) to users, groups and to other network elements and define access direction and connections.
+Policies bind network elements (services and subnets) and devices to users, groups and to other network elements and define access direction and connections.

 ## Example Usage